GET YOUR FREE HR STRATEGY SESSION

 Biggest risks in HR for Nonprofits

 When it comes to HR compliance, being a nonprofit doesn’t give you any special exemptions.
 Anyone who employs people is an employer, which means they must comply with laws like FMLA, FLSA, and OSHA guidelines.
+And some of our nonprofit clients are surprised to learn that if they receive government funding, they are subject to federally mandated regulations that are quite similar to government contractors.

 Of course, HR is more than just compliance.
 Human Resources is also about helping your team to be at their best.
-Good HR function leads to a great team, and a great team will help you to serve the community you represent.
+Good HR function leads to a great team, and a great team will help you to serve the community or cause you represent.

 1. Lack of HR experience